Last Updated on January 20, 2022 by Michael Joseph

 Ghee provides the following macronutrients per 100 g (14);

-See this full guide to goat milk for more information.
+See this guide to 24 different types of milk for more information.

 Kefir is a healthy fermented dairy food that originated in Russia, and it provides large amounts of beneficial bacteria.